hilaryrichardson/richardsonlab.github.io/index.md

 group: home
 ---

-# Laboratory for Brain & Cognitive Development at the University of Edinburgh
-{: .display-4}
 <br>
 Welcome!
-We are the Laboratory for Brain & Cognitive Development, led by Prof. Hilary Richardson.
+We are the **Laboratory for Brain & Cognitive Development**, led by Prof. Hilary Richardson.
 We are part of the part of [Wee Science](https://www.weescience.ppls.ed.ac.uk/) group within the [School of Philosophy, Psychology, and Language Sciences](https://www.ed.ac.uk/PPLS) at the University of Edinburgh.
 {: .welcomefont}

 []